cipix2000/flot-polar-graph/README.md

 # Flot-Spider

-This is a Radar / Spider chart plugin for jQuery [Flot](http://www.flotcharts.org) library.
+This is a polar chart plugin for jQuery [Flot](http://www.flotcharts.org) library.

 # Options